godlow/FlyPlugin/README.md

-# FlyPlugin
+# FlyPlugin - V1.0.0

+### what's this !??
-This is my first Minecraft spigot plugin is a fly plugin fully customizable, you can change all in the config
+>* This is my first Java project, is a simple /fly plugin.

+###Features:
+* Console and other players can give fly to a especific player.
+* Fully customizable.